3-Day Water Fast: Benefits, Risks, and Safety Guide

 A clear glass filled halfway with water, sitting on a white surface with a neutral, light gray background.

-⚠️ CRITICAL SAFETY NOTICE: A 3-day water fast is a medical intervention that can affect blood sugar, blood pressure, and electrolyte balance.
-Always consult a healthcare provider before attempting any extended fast, especially if you have medical conditions, take medications, or have a history of eating disorders.
+⚠️ IMPORTANT: A 3-day water fast can affect blood sugar, blood pressure, and electrolyte balance.
+Consult a healthcare provider before attempting any extended fast, especially if you have medical conditions, take medications, or have a history of eating disorders.

 What Is a 3-Day Water Fast?